 Commotio cordis is sudden cardiac arrest that follows a blow to the anterior chest wall in patients who do not have preexisting or traumatic structural heart disease.
 Typically this blow involves a fast, hard projectile (eg, baseball, hockey puck) with relatively low kinetic energy.
 Pathophysiology is unclear, but the timing of the blow in relation to the cardiac cycle may be important.
 Initial rhythm is usually ventricular fibrillation.

 Cardiac injury should be suspected in patients with significant chest trauma and any palpitations, arrhythmia, new cardiac murmur, or unexplained tachycardia or hypotension.

 Most patients with significant blunt chest trauma should have 12-lead ECG.
 With myocardial contusion, ECG may reveal ST segment changes that mimic cardiac ischemia or infarction.
 The most common conduction abnormalities include atrial fibrillation, bundle branch block (usually right), unexplained sinus tachycardia, and single or multiple premature ventricular contractions.
 E-FAST (Extended Focused Assessment With Sonography in Trauma) How To Do E-FAST Examination E-FAST (Extended Focused Assessment with Sonography in Trauma) is a bedside ultrasonographic protocol designed to detect peritoneal fluid, pericardial fluid, pneumothorax, and/or hemothorax... read more is generally done during the initial resuscitation and may show wall motion abnormalities, pericardial fluid, or chamber or valvular rupture.
-Patients suspected of having blunt cardiac injury because of clinical or ECG findings should have formal echocardiography to evaluate function and anatomic abnormalities.
+Patients suspected of having blunt cardiac injury because of clinical, ECG, or E-FAST findings should have formal echocardiography to evaluate function and anatomic abnormalities.

 Cardiac markers (eg, troponin, creatine phosphokinase muscle band isoenzyme [CPK-MB]) are most useful to screen for and thus help exclude blunt cardiac injury.
 If cardiac markers and ECG are normal and there are no arrhythmias, blunt cardiac injury can be safely excluded.

 Patients with myocardial contusion causing conduction abnormalities require cardiac monitoring for 24 hours because they are at risk for sudden arrhythmias during this time.
-Treatment is mainly supportive (eg, treatment of symptomatic arrhythmias or heart failure) and is seldom needed.
+Treatment is mainly supportive (eg, treatment of symptomatic arrhythmias or heart failure) and interventions are seldom needed.
 Surgical repair is indicated for rare cases of myocardial or valvular rupture.

 Patients with commotio cordis are treated for their arrhythmia (eg, resuscitation with cardiopulmonary resuscitation [CPR] and defibrillation followed by in-hospital observation).